tMaehashi/Mapper-Introduction/README.md

 ![Mapper](image/mapper.png)

 ### Reference
-[1] E. Am$\acute{e}$zquita, M. Quigley, T. A. Ophelders, E. Munch, and D. Chitwood.
+[1] E. Am[tex \acute{e}]zquita, M. Quigley, T. A. Ophelders, E. Munch, and D. Chitwood.
 The shape of things to come: Topological Data Analysis and biology, from molecules to organisms.
 Developmental dynamics, 249(7):816–833, 2020.
 [2] G. Singh, F. M$\acute{e}$moli, and G. Carlsson.
 Topological Methods for the Analysis of High Dimensional Data Sets and 3D Object Recognition.
 The Eurographics Association, 2007.